samsquire/ideas4/README.md

  * Can be used for generating sharding.
  * Can be used to parallelize queries.
  * Can be used for query planning.
+ * Can be used to denormalise queries.

-This could be used for [ideas3 17.
+This could be used for implementing [ideas3 17.
 Query database](https://github.com/samsquire/ideas3#17-query-database) and [9.
 Query for data structure](https://github.com/samsquire/ideas4/blob/main/README.md#9-query-for-data-structure).

 # 11. Dream desktop